Before you go

 Snow chains are recommended when driving in bad conditions to help drivers and reduce accidents.
 Possible snow and ice risk sections are identified with yellow lane line marking and signs.

-National Park regulations require all vehicles (except four wheel drive vehicles) in the National Park to carry chains when driving through designated ‘snow and ice’ risk sections.
+National Park regulations require all vehicles (except four wheel drive vehicles) in the National Park to carry chains between the June and October long weekends when driving through designated ‘snow and ice’ risk sections.
 These are identified by black and yellow signs within the Kosciuszko National Park.
 The current designated ‘snow and ice’ risk sections are:

 - Alpine Way – Thredbo to Tom Grogin